 Various Uses of Aluminum

 Aluminum is a useful raw material in many industries for its properties.
 It can be easily molded into various shapes as needed like foils and wires.
 The metal’s thermally and electrically conductive property makes it a good material for high-tension cables or kitchen utensils.
 It is also used for beverage cans, airplanes, ships, and vehicles due to its lightweight, durability, and corrosion resistance.
 In addition, aluminum is highly recyclable.
-Since recycling aluminum demands less energy and is more efficient than producing it, many countries encourage to recycle the metal.
+Since recycling aluminum demands less energy and is more efficient than producing it, many countries encourage recycling the metal.

 Aluminum makes our life more convenient with its versatility.
 Now it plays a crucial role in lithium-ion battery manufacturing.
 It boosts output of batteries as a cathode material in ternary battery NCA and quaternary battery NCMA.
 Moreover, it is used as an important cathode current collector in the battery electrode manufacturing process.
 In the coating process where binders are evenly dispersed onto the electrode, the cathode slurry is thinly coated onto aluminum foil.